 You choose two-thirds of your modules from the second year economics optional modules list and the rest of your modules from geography.

-Options include: International Economic Relations, Energy and the Environment, Introduction to Finance, Economics of the Financial System, Transport Economics, Economics of the Welfare State, Globalisation, Geographies of Social Difference, Global Migration, Sustainable Urban Geographies, History of Economic Thought.
+Options include: International Economic Relations, Introduction to Financial Economics, Economics of the Financial System, Transport Economics, The Economics of Social Issues, Energy and the Environment, History of Economic Thought, Globalisation, Geographies of Social and Political Difference, Global Migration, Sustainable Urban Geographies, Geographies of Culture, Media and Representation.

 Optional year on placement or studying abroad (or 6 months of each)